maichmueller/scmodels/README.md

 - The name of the noise variable in the distribution specification (e.g. `P ~ Normal(mean=2, std=1)`) has to align with the noise variable name (`P`) of the assignment string.
+- Multiple noise models can be composited as done for variable `W` in the above example.
+The noise model string segment must specify all individual noise models separated by a '/'

 ## 2. Assignment Map